peopleware/openapi/resource/relationships-and-search.md

   // must match '/x/123` and '0123456789', which is a property value of Y
   exact: ['/x/123`, '0123456789'],
   // fuzzy match properties of related Y
-  fuzzy: ['wizzy', 'woozy']
+  fuzzy: ['wizzy', 'woo']
 })
 ```

-This is useful in a relationship where you commonly have dozens of relationships `R` for a given entity `X`: the amount
+This is useful in a relationship where you expect dozens of relationships `R` for a given entity `X`: the amount of
-of relationships found can be further restricted by adding search terms that apply to `Y`.
+relationships found can be further restricted by adding search terms that apply to `Y`.

 Whether it is useful to add search terms of the participating entities depends on context.
 It makes little sense to add
 search functionality when we expect less than 20 relationships.
 For each type of relationship `R` it needs to be